ibm-cloud-docs/vpc/delete-vpc-resources.md

 If the status of the resource changes from `deleting` to `failed`, you can try to delete the resource again.
 If you cannot delete a resource in `failed` status, [Contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).
 {: tip}

-### Step 1: Find all subnets within the VPC you want to delete
+### Step 1: Find all subnets within the VPC that you want to delete
 {: #deleting-find-subnets-cli}

 Before a VPC can be deleted, each of its subnets must be deleted.
-Get the ID of the VPC you want to delete by running the following command and looking at the `ID` value:
+Get the ID of the VPC that you want to delete by running the following command and looking at the `ID` value:

 ```sh
 ibmcloud is vpcs